East Walker River flowing through open valley country

 Bring midges, BWOs, PMDs, caddis, tricos, perdigons, soft hackles, terrestrials, and small streamers.

 Do not assume that.
-Check CDFW's current East Fork Walker River regulation before planning the date.
+Check CDFW's current East Fork Walker River rule before planning the date.